Backpacking Czech Republic

 Hostels offer a cheaper alternative to staying in a hotel.
 Many hostels in Prague come with the party vibe but there are also many with a relaxed atmosphere and can be as nice as any hotel.
 Many hostels also have the option of having a private room.

-Another good way to find accommodation in the Czech Republic is by checking hotels.com and booking.com.
-With both sites, you’ll not only find hotels, but also homestays, hostels, and other unique accommodation.
+Another good way to find accommodation in the Czech Republic is by checking booking.com.
+On their site, you’ll find hotels, homestays, hostels, and other unique accommodation.
+They have the most reviews and advanced filtering of any accommodation-booking site, so you’ll be sure to find a great place in your budget.
 We have discovered some great finds and have appreciated the ability to book ahead.
-You can use their advanced filtering to narrow your results by budget, location score, overall review score, and amenities.
-Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip.
+Many of the places on booking.com also offer free cancellation, which takes the pressure off the planning phase of your trip to the Czech Republic.

 Boat hotels offer an alternative form of accommodation for those wanting something a little different.